jimleuk/helixML-frontend-api-unofficial/readme.md

-# Helix Frontend API + OpenAPI Spec
+# HelixML Frontend API + OpenAPI Spec

 This repo contains an unofficial swagger document of HelixML Frontend API (https://docs.helix.ml/).
 It is written to the OpenAPI 3 spec and tested to render correctly in swagger.io editor and builds with the openAPI generator (typescript-axios).